 Outcomes: An agreed set of actions to help the team achieve high reliability using a predetermined set of criteria, along with persons responsible and dates for follow-up.

-Facilitators: 1-2 team members to facilitate; 1 facilitator or team member as scribe to record ideas, discussion points, and outputs.
+Facilitators: 1-2 team members to facilitate; 1 team member to act as flipchart scribe to record ideas, discussion points, and outputs.

 ADVANCE PREPARATION